ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ## Securing web actions
 {: #securing-web-actions}

-By default, a Web action can be invoked by anyone having the Web action's invocation URL.
-Use the `require-whisk-auth` [Web action annotation](./openwhisk_annotations.html#annotations-specific-to-web-actions) to secure the Web action.
-When the `require-whisk-auth` annotation is set to `true`, the Action will authenticate the invocation request's Basic Authorization credentials against the Action owner's whisk auth key.
-When set to a number or a case-sensitive string, the Action's invocation request must include a `X-Require-Whisk-Auth` header having this same value.
-Secured Web actions will return the message `Not Authorized` when credential validation fails.
+By default, a web action can be invoked by anyone having the web action's invocation URL.
+Use the `require-whisk-auth` [web action annotation](./openwhisk_annotations.html#annotations-specific-to-web-actions) to secure the web action.
+When the `require-whisk-auth` annotation is set to `true`, the action will authenticate the invocation request's Basic Authorization credentials against the action owner's whisk auth key.
+When set to a number or a case-sensitive string, the action's invocation request must include a `X-Require-Whisk-Auth` header having this same value.
+Secured web actions will return the message `Not Authorized` when credential validation fails.

 Alternatively, use the `--web-secure` flag to automatically set the `require-whisk-auth` annotation.
 When set to `true`, a random number is generated as the `require-whisk-auth` annotation value.
 When set to `false`, the `require-whisk-auth` annotation is removed.
 When set to any other value, that value is used as the `require-whisk-auth` annotation value.